bethz/bloomfilter/README.md

 # Usage

-  python bloomfilter.py
+  usage: python bloomfilter.py [-h] [--prob PROB] [--items ITEMS] [--target TARGET]

-Inputs are defined in bloomfilter.py in main.
+                               [--showstats]

+Try out a bloomfilter

+optional arguments:
+  -h, --help       show this help message and exit --prob PROB      Probability of false positive, integer percentages, 1 is 1
+                   percent or 10 is 10 percent
+  --items ITEMS    Number of items in dictionary to search --target TARGET  Target to search for in dictionary --showstats      Use without value to show bloomfilter stats

-It is not pip installable.
+This bloomfilter is not pip installable.

 # Highlights